- Download our Moving to Seattle Guide (PDF)

 Washington State operates the largest fleet of ferries in the US and runs both passenger and vehicle ferries.
 Services are regular, and it isn't uncommon to commute via the ferry.

 Taxis in Seattle

-Taxis are readily available in Seattle’s city centre.
-One can hail a taxi from the side of the street in the downtown area, but those travelling from outside the city centre should book their vehicle in advance.
+Taxis are readily available in Seattle's city centre.
+One can hail a taxi on the street in the downtown area, but those travelling from outside the city centre should book their vehicle in advance.
 While commuting by taxi in Seattle is convenient, it can also be expensive.

 Ride-hailing applications such as Uber and Lyft are also available in Seattle.
 Some prefer using these apps instead of regular taxis as they have more control over the route and cost of the ride.

 Driving in Seattle

 Driving in Seattle is relatively easy and should not be much of a challenge for new expats, as long as they have either a US or international driving licence.
 Peak-hour traffic can be a little aggravating, but unlike in most US cities, drivers aren't delayed for hours.